Sweet Minou Mystery

 As April stood at her chocolate case and contemplated the day, she remembered with a jolt - she was supposed to empty the melangeur of the Guatemalan chocolate that morning.
 The pastry rush had taken chocolate off the table that morning.
 She thanked Samia and Geoff for all their hard work and hustled out the door.

 Both Leo and Madaleine were elbows-deep into the dishes when April returned, and to her surprise after a long day they were laughing - giggling, really.
 Actually, stress can turn deliriousness into hilarity, a fact that April knew first-hand in this long-day, small-business world.
 In any case, it was good to hear.
-She washed up and passed them into the chocolate room, and directly stopped the machine so she could have a taste.
+She washed up and passed them by into the chocolate room, and directly stopped the machine so she could have a taste.

 She plucked a clean spoon from the nearby holder, and dipped it into the warm, melted chocolate.
 She observed it, how much it dripped, how it smelled.
 This Guatemalan Cahabón chocolate tended to have a high cocoa butter content from the huge cocoa beans she used to make it, it flowed more easily than some of her other chocolates.
 There was a buzz of acidity to its scent, and a deep “purple” flavor - purple like grapes, dark cherries, red wine.
 April tasted and her tongue zinged with so much flavor.
 “Yes, this is done,” she said to herself.
 She did not want to run it too long and have it lose that zing.
 It was a fine line between refining it enough to make it enjoyable, and leaving it still a little wild and exciting.
 That was always April’s goal.